Harshul23/Imposter_game/README.md

 6. Everyone votes for who they think the impostor is.
 7. The game reveals the impostor and declares the result! 🎉

----

-## 📷 Screenshots (Optional)

-_Add screenshots of your game UI here once you run it in the browser._

----

 ## ⚡ Installation & Usage